If your primary goal is maximizing what you leave to your heirs or to charity, you have more leeway than most.

 “After you have dedicated money to the RMD, I’d invest the rest in equities,” LaBrecque says.

 Choose a QLAC

-Qualified longevity annuity contracts, or QLACs, can be purchased within an IRA or other tax-advantaged retirement fund.
+Qualified longevity annuity contracts, or QLACs, can be bought within an IRA or other tax-advantaged retirement fund.
 These are a type of deferred annuity that will provide you with a regular income later in retirement.
-You don't have to start taking the money until you are 85 and in the meantime, the amount used to purchase the QLAC is sheltered from RMDs.
+You don’t have to start taking the money until you are 85, and in the meantime, the amount used to buy the QLAC is sheltered from RMDs.

-What if you don't make it to age 85?
-"Buy it with a return of premium so if you die earlier than expected, your heirs get the money back.
-It's a good longevity hedge," Hopkins says.
+What if you don’t live to age 85?
+“Buy it with a return of premium so if you die earlier than expected, your heirs get the money back.
+It’s a good longevity hedge,” Hopkins says.

-The return on investment isn't great, he adds, but wealthy people tend to live longer than others, making it a better investment for them.
+The return on investment isn’t great, he adds, but wealthy people tend to live longer, making it a better investment for them.